3 Ways Visual-Spatial Kids Draw the Short Straw

 From that moment on, they are limited

-Many children who have been labeled are so pained by this experience that they react by acting out rebelliously, or they just shut down.
+Many children who have been labeled are so pained by this experience that they react by acting out rebelliously, or just shut down.
 They believe what they have been told about themselves and it is something they have no ability to process.
-Their label is a self-fulfilling prophecy.
+This label is a self-fulfilling prophecy.
 They will forever more shoot low.
 The brilliance and creativity they were born with will never be utilized to their potential.